French LNG cargo containment system designer GTT forecasts shipyard berths for LNG carriers increasing towards the 100 per year mark starting in 2028.

 One factor that could limit this is if the supply chain fails to keep place, he added.

-GTT saw it revenue for the first nine months of 2024 soar by 55% to €464.7m ($501.9m) compared to €300m in the same period of last year.
+GTT saw its revenue for the first nine months of 2024 soar by 55% to €464.7m ($501.9m) compared with €300m in the same period of last year.

 During the first three quarters of this year, GTT netted 82 new orders for its membrane-type containment systems.
-That included 68 LNG carriers, 12 ethane carriers, one floating storage and regasification unit, and a floating LNG production.
+That included 68 LNG carriers, 12 ethane carriers, one floating storage and regasification unit and a floating LNG production.
 The company also scored 13 new contracts to design the bunker tanks for vessels that will use LNG as fuel.

-The company is also sitting on 61 orders for LNG bunker tanks for vessels that will use the fuel.
+GTT is also sitting on 61 orders for LNG bunker tanks for vessels that will use the fuel.

-Choimet said around 200 ships have already been secured leaving 85 ships required in the near future.
+Choimet said about 200 ships have already been secured leaving 85 ships required in the near future.
 The company’s figures showed a possible 25 unchartered modern LNG carriers which could slim this requirement to nearer 60 vessels.

 Momentum